Thank you for reading our post, please rate this article at the end.

 Mix one teaspoon of the extract into a volume of water equal to eight ounces.
 The mold was eliminated with just a single treatment.
 The extract of grapefruit seed is the one that we prefer to use the most.
 It worked very immediately.

 However, if you are growing one of the microgreens that has a tough husked seed, you need to look at it very carefully.
-If it is mold, you will need to assess how widespread it is before deciding whether or not to cure it and whether or not to throw away the tray.
+If it is mold, you will need to assess its widespread before deciding whether to cure it and whether or not to throw away the tray.

-Spray it once with any one of the treatments described above, then move the tray into direct sunshine or bring it closer to the lights, and see how the surface of the tray appears the following day.
+Spray it once with any of the treatments described above, then move the tray into direct sunshine or bring it closer to the lights and see how the tray’s surface appears the following day.

-We really hope that this post will be of use to you and answer some issues that you may have.
-In such a case, you can either reach out to us using the contact page or share your experiences with us by using the comment box below.
+We hope that this post will be helpful to you and answer any issues that you may have.
+If not, you can reach out to us using the contact page or share your experiences using the comment box below.

-This video has been included for its clarification of the topic matter.
+This video has been included to clarify the topic.
 Credit goes to UPSCALE HEALTH